Guidelines for Research involving SARS-CoV-2

 Technical Expertise/Personnel Requirements2

-The specialized training requirement and laboratory experience in working with human pathogens is not required for specific research protocols involving work with individual SARS-CoV-2 genes (e.g. coat protein) as recombinant or synthetic nucleic acid molecules.
-With appropriate approval from the IBC, laboratory personnel, graduate students and students enrolled in professional programs (e.g. medicine, pharmacy, nursing) may work with recombinant or synthetic nucleic acid molecules coding for individual SARS-CoV-2 genes.
+The documentation of specialized training and laboratory experience in working with human pathogens is not required to be included in protocol submissions for research protocols involving work with individual SARS-CoV-2 genes (e.g., coat protein) as recombinant or synthetic nucleic acid molecules.
+With appropriate approval from the IBC, laboratory personnel may work with recombinant or synthetic nucleic acid molecules coding for individual SARS-CoV-2 genes.

 Individuals in high-risk groups such as those who are immunosuppressed or who have medical conditions that might contribute to negative outcomes if infected by SARS-CoV-2 are prohibited from working with the SARS-CoV-2.

 Individuals working with SARS-CoV-2 virus must monitor their health and immediately report any potential illness, especially fever, cough, shortness of breath or flu-like symptoms to their PI/lab director and the IBC (IBC@wayne.edu).
-Any individual experiencing symptoms noted above must self-quarantine.
+Individuals working with SARS-CoV-2 will be offered the COVID vaccine, or boosters, as necessary throughout the course of their related research.

 WSU does not have any A/BSL-3 facilities, and any work that requires this level of containment will not be permitted at this time.